Dynamic Data-Oriented Serverless Fog Computing

 Overall, the project proposes automatic mechanisms that design/redesign existing service-oriented software into nanoservices.
 The produced nanoservices are designed in such a way that follow the FaaS model of serverless computing.
 Moreover, the project involves mechanisms that dynamically compose/recompose nanoservices depending on the exchanged data and the used machines on the Edge.

-Please note that funding may be available for this project (still to be confirmed).
 To be eligible for consideration for a DfE Studentship (covering tuition fees and maintenance stipend of approx. £17,668 per annum), a candidate must satisfy all the eligibility criteria based on nationality, residency and academic qualifications.
 The Studentship is open to UK and ROI nationals, and to EU nationals with settled status in the UK, subject to meeting the specific DfE nationality and residency criteria.
 Full eligibility information can be viewed via: https://www.economy-ni.gov.uk/publications/student-finance-postgraduate-studentships-terms-and-conditions

 The minimum academic requirement for admission is normally an Upper Second Class Honours degree from a UK or ROI Higher Education provider in a relevant discipline, or an equivalent qualification acceptable to the University.